Lose the shirt off my back? Nah.

 Before that, I was a practicing journalist and graduate fellow at the University of Southern California.
 During that time, I worked as a web reporter and photographer for KCET’s “SoCal Connected,” as an online editor for the London-based New Statesman magazine, and as the co-editor-in-chief of USC Annenberg’s award-winning digital news website.
 I got my start in journalism as a full-time associate editor (and employee #20!) at P✪PSUGAR, a Sequoia-backed content and commerce startup turned global media empire.

 My freelance reporting has been featured in NBC, CBS, and ABC news broadcasts and in online publications, including The Huffington Post.
 I have also done manuscript editing for various authors with recognized commercial and university presses.

-You can find Graham tap dancing in the dark corners of her imagination to a sold-out audience of — none.
+You can find me tap dancing in the dark corners of my imagination to a sold-out audience of — none.
 Like most everything else, it’s all for fun.

 Let’s connect!
 Join me on Twitter or Instagram or LinkedIn.

 Once you enter the requested personal info and type up a message, I need to check your bot status.
 Take a look at the four numbers listed at the bottom of the form and enter them into the empty field on the right.
 Simple, eh?